Xiahou Dun: Later life and death

 Around late 219, Xiahou Dun, along with Chen Qun, Huan Jie and others, urged Cao Cao to take the throne from Emperor Xian.
 Xiahou Dun said, "Everyone in the Empire knows that the Han dynasty's lifespan has come to an end and that there are many contenders seeking to replace it.
 Since ancient times, whoever succeeds in eliminating the people's troubles will win the hearts of the people and become their ruler.
 As of now, Your Highness has been fighting battles for over 30 years, you've made outstanding achievements and the hearts of the people are with you.
 You should follow the will of Heaven and the people.
 What's there to hesitate about?"
 Cao Cao replied, "'These qualities are displayed in government.
 This then also constitutes the exercise of government.'
 (Note: The first two sentences in Cao Cao's reply to Xiahou Dun were quoted from Chapter 2 of Confucius's Analects.)
 If the Mandate of Heaven does belong to me, I'll be like King Wen of Zhou."
-(Note: Ji Chang (King Wen of Zhou) was a vassal lord under King Zhou of the Shang dynasty even though he controlled more territory than the king.
+(Note: Ji Chang (King Wen of Zhou) was a vassal lord under Di Xin of the Shang dynasty even though he controlled more territory than the king.
 After his death, his son Ji Fa (later King Wu of Zhou) overthrew the Shang dynasty, established the Zhou dynasty, and became its first king.
 Ji Fa posthumously honoured his father as "King Wen of Zhou".
-When Cao Cao said he preferred to be like King Wen, he was actually hinting that he would not take the throne from Emperor Xian for as long as he lived – just as King Wen of Zhou never replaced King Zhou of Shang – and instead leave the task to his successor – in the same way as how King Wu of Zhou overthrew King Zhou of Shang.)
+When Cao Cao said he preferred to be like King Wen, he was actually hinting that he would not take the throne from Emperor Xian for as long as he lived – just as King Wen of Zhou never replaced Di Xin – and instead leave the task to his successor – in the same way as how King Wu of Zhou overthrew Di Xin.)

 Cao Cao died in March 220 and passed on his vassal king title to his son, Cao Pi, who was still a nominal subject of Emperor Xian.
 Xiahou Dun was promoted to General-in-Chief (大將軍) on 23 April.
 He died less than two months later on 13 June with Cao Pi leading the mourning ceremony at Ye's east gate.

 The Cao Man Zhuan (曹瞞傳) and the Shiyu (世語) mentioned that Xiahou Dun once suggested to Cao Cao to eliminate Liu Bei first in order to force Sun Quan to surrender of his own accord, and then follow in the footsteps of the mythological rulers Shun and Yu by making Emperor Xian voluntarily abdicate the throne to him.
 Cao Cao accepted his proposal.
 After Cao Cao's death, Xiahou Dun regretted his words and fell sick and died.
 The historian Sun Sheng dismissed the Shiyu account as nonsense, saying that it did not match what was recorded in the main text of Xiahou Dun's biography in the Sanguozhi – Xiahou Dun felt ashamed of serving under the Han imperial court so he requested to serve in Cao Cao's vassal kingdom.